 Will CNIPA now commit to offer transparency in linkage and other important cases?
 Article 6 of the Linkage Measures requires publication of CNIPA decisions.
 As previously noted, CNIPA’s “Opinions on Strengthening the Protection of intellectual property” 《关于强化知识产权保护的意见》, adopted in April 2020 to implement the Phase One Trade Agreement, lacked “any commitment to increasing administrative and judicial transparency.”
 Moreover, while the judiciary has taken several impressive steps to improve transparency, China also had consistently declined to commit to making administrative decisions available to WTO members or to accept publication of administrative cases as a TRIPS obligation.
 Back in 2005, the Chinese delegation to the WTO said that, “[r]egarding obligations of administrative agencies to provide written decisions with interpretations for their enforcement decisions, his delegation believed that this question was not relevant to the IPR system and that his delegation was not obliged to answer it here.”
 TRIPS Council Meeting of December 1-2, 2004, IP/C/M/46 (11 Jan.
 2005).
 The statement was repeated in a similar fashion later in 2005 (TRM, IP/C/39, p.
 4) (21 Nov.
 2005).
 I hope that CNIPA will continue to turn to its better angels to further increase administrative transparency, particularly with respect to infringement decisions involving patent linkage or major patent cases.

 Another recent legislative development is the new CNIPA Measure on Handling of Major Patent Infringement Decision Administrative Disputes (Draft for Public Comment)《重大专利侵权纠纷行政裁决办法 (征求意见稿）》(the “Major Dispute Measure”).
 The enforcement (zhifa) division of CNIPA should receive comments by April 2, 2021.
 The Major Dispute Measure will be implemented on the same day as the revised Patent Law (June 1, 2021).
 The Major Dispute Measure establishes procedures for major patent disputes which are defined to include cases that: involve important public interests; have significant impact on commercial development; cross the boundaries of provinces, autonomous regions and directly administered cities; and other major cases should be handled by CNIPA in accordance with Art.
 70 of the Revised Patent Law.
 The Major Dispute Measure may also address long-standing and surprising domestic concerns that patent litigation in China is too slow.
 It also affords the opportunity to consolidate similar cases.
 The Major Dispute Measures might also help CNIPA to leverage its administrative enforcement mechanisms to become more active in cases that challenge major Chinese industrial policies, such as global SEP litigation.
+USPTO has provided an unofficial translation of the Major Dispute Measure, and IPO has also provided a copy of its comments.

-The Major Dispute Measure requires a case be established within 15 days of the filing of an appropriate complaint.
+The Major Dispute Measure requires that a case is established within 15 days of the filing of an appropriate complaint.
 The case should be resolved within 90 to 120 days of its establishment.
 The Major Dispute Measure also requires that a final decision should be in writing and made available to the public.
 The Major Dispute Measure, like the Linkage Measures, does not explicitly provide for the possibility of extension of time for foreign-related cases, unlike Article 270 of the Civil Procedure Law.
 Currently foreign-related patent cases in the courts of China average about 12 months to complete.
 If enacted in its current form, administrative enforcement timing inflexibilities could place a foreign litigant at a strategic disadvantage when it seeks to comply with Chinese litigation formalities under severe time constraints.

 In light of CNIPA’s interests in handling patent linkage and major disputes, this season of CNIPA rule making may augur a time when foreign patent lawyers will need to better understand the opportunities and challenges of China’s administrative enforcement regime.